shyamal31/units_converter_extension/README.md

 - Convert square meter to square feet when you are calculating the measure of area
 - Convert litres to gallons when you are calculating the volume for liquid items online
 - Convert TB to GB when you are buying data storage devices
+- Convert Time from a given time zone to another (PST to EST)

 ## Installation